codengine/AmigaRawImageConverter/README.md

 ## CLI options
 - `-n`, `--max-candidates` (default: 5): How many best geometry candidates to emit per file.
 - `-p`, `--raw-file-pattern` (default: `*.raw`): Filename pattern to match for RAW files when input is a directory.
+- `--min-planes` (default: 3): Minimum bitplane count to evaluate when guessing geometry.
+- `--max-planes` (default: 6): Maximum bitplane count to evaluate when guessing geometry.
 - `--min-width` (default: 64): Minimum image width (pixels) to evaluate when guessing geometry.
 - `--max-width` (default: 640): Maximum image width (pixels) to evaluate when guessing geometry.
 - `--min-height` (default: 1): Minimum image height (pixels) allowed for a candidate.